ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 There are three type for setXXXAction(), Promote, Expand and Custom.
 Except Custom, the other two maybe no need to coding.
 The section "Instruction Selector" of [#]_ is the references.

+As shown in the section, the global variable can be laid in .sdata/.sbss by option -cpu0-use-small-section=true.
+It is possible, the small data section (16 bits addressable) is full out at link stage.
+When this happens, linker will highlight this error and force the toolchain user to fix it.
+The toolchain user, need to reconsider which global variables should be move from .sdata/.sbss to .data/.bss by set option -cpu0-use-small-section=false for that global variables declared file.
+The rule for global variables allocation is "set the small and frequent variables in small 16 addressable area".

 Array and struct support
 -------------------------